Healthy Homes Assessment Silverstream

 Silverstream Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory for all Silverstream and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Silverstream and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with any Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Landlords and property managers must keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

 Unreasonable Gaps & Holes